rabbitmq/rabbitmq-website/docs/oauth2-examples-entra-id/index.md

 This guide explains how to set up OAuth 2.0 for RabbitMQ and Microsoft Entra ID as Authorization Server using the following flows:

-* Access the management UI via a browser
+* Access the management UI via a browser.

 ## Prerequisites to follow this guide